 We strongly believe that for students to be successful they should have an element of choice when planning their GCSEs.
-We remain committed to giving students the chance to study five additional subjects at GCSE on top of the compulsory subjects.
-This enables students to specialise and maintain their interest in creative and practical courses.
+We remain committed to giving students the chance to study four additional subjects at GCSE on top of the compulsory subjects.
+This enables students to specialise and maintain their interest in academic, creative and practical courses.

 Religious Studies at GCSE for all

 All our students will take a GCSE in Religious Studies.
 This is so important in developing their social, spiritual and moral education and in preparing them for life in modern Britain.
-On a practical basis the fact that Religious Studies is in every option box gives the flexibility to ensure that almost all students can study their first preferences.

 A wide range of courses offered

-We have also ensured protection of our sixth form curriculum provision, again believing that a well-developed post 16 pathway locally provided by our own expert staff is the best option for a significant number of our students.
+We have also ensured protection of our sixth form curriculum provision, again believing that a well-developed post-16 pathway locally provided by our own expert staff is the best option for a significant number of our students.

 Students specialise for the full two years in the Sixth Form